aimldl/envs-and-tools/computing_environments/gpgpu/how_to/install_nvidia_cuda_toolkit.md

 --------

-[Open-Source Software for the CUDA Toolkit](http://developer.download.nvidia.com/compute/cuda/opensource/11.0.1/): `cuda_gdb_src-all-all-11.0.172.tar.gz` is the only file in this link.
+[Open-Source Software for the CUDA Toolkit](http://developer.download.nvidia.com/compute/cuda/opensource/11.0.1/): `cuda_gdb_src-all-all-11.0.172.tar.gz` is the only file in this link.sudo rm -rf /usr/local/cuda*

 [Index of /compute/cuda/opensource](https://developer.download.nvidia.com/compute/cuda/opensource/): some more open source packages are available here.